ely1sia/Autol_RoboSense_track1/README.md

 We've also uploaded the LoRa data used for fine-tuning in the first and second phases, but we've spliced ​​the images to reduce the amount of video memory required for LoRa fine-tuning.
 Essentially, the LoRa1 data is the complete Drivelmmo1 data (Train + Test), while the LoRa2 data is the DriveBench_test data plus some corrupted image questions, mixed with the LoRa1 data in an 8:2 ratio.

 The platform used for fine-tuning is Xtuner.The lora_config.py file contains our parameter settings.

+Due to the upload file size limit, we uploaded part of the model file to Google Drive and part to Baidu Cloud Drive.
+The links are:

+In order to align the ground coordinates output by the model with the ground coordinates in the original problem, it is necessary to process the result file obtained by inference.
+Run the phase2_convert_results.py file to obtain the final result file.